ADVERTISEMENT

 • Pickwickian Syndrome - Obesity hypoventilation syndrome is characterized by daytime hypercapnia.

-• Amyotrophic Lateral Sclerosis - This is a disease that affects the nerve cells in the brain and the spinal cord.
+• Amyotrophic Lateral Sclerosis - This is a disease that causes damage to the nerve cells in the brain and the spinal cord.

 What Is the Pathophysiology of Respiratory Acidosis?

-• Carbon dioxide plays an important role in maintaining the blood pH.
+Carbon dioxide plays a crucial role in maintaining the blood's pH.
 The blood’s pH serves as an important factor in initiating ventilation.
 In the case of respiratory acidosis, hypoventilation occurs as a result of the above-discussed etiologies.
 This, in turn, results in the overproduction of CO2 by the body than it can eliminate.
-The increased CO2 levels would, in turn, increase the concentration of hydrogen ions and would contribute to the fall in pH, thereby resulting in respiratory acidosis.
+The increased CO2 levels would, in turn, increase the concentration of hydrogen ions and contribute to the fall in pH, thereby resulting in respiratory acidosis.

-• Central chemoreceptors in the brain are sensitive to varying pH levels.
-Depression of the central respiratory center located due to certain drugs and diseases would result in hypoventilation and thereby developing respiratory acidosis.
-The other cause of hypoventilation is the blocked region of the lung that causes a mismatch of air and blood in the lungs.
+The central chemoreceptors in the brain are sensitive to varying pH levels.
+Depression of the central respiratory center located due to certain drugs and diseases would result in hypoventilation, thereby developing respiratory acidosis.
+The other cause of hypoventilation is the blocked region of the lung that causes a mismatch between air and blood in the lungs.

 What Are the Symptoms of Respiratory Acidosis?